CyberNet-Labs/CyberNet-Domain-Checker/README.md

 ## Description

 The `CyberNet Domain Finder` tool helps users check domain availability and suggests creative alternatives.
 It features a clear and intuitive GUI built with `CustomTkinter`.
+For users without `CustomTkinter`, a default Tkinter implementation named `cyberNetDomainChecker.py` is also provided.
 The tool scans multiple top-level domains and provides suggestions for unavailable domains.
 Future updates may include advanced features and improved suggestion algorithms.

 ## Features

 - **Domain Availability Check**: Verifies if a domain is available across multiple top-level domains.
 - **Alternative Suggestions**: Provides creative alternative domain names when the original is taken.
 - **User-Friendly GUI**: Built with `CustomTkinter` for a clean and intuitive user experience.
+A default Tkinter version is also available.

 ## Installation